Worklytics/psoxy/README.md

 ![proxy illustration](docs/proxy-illustration.jpg)

 ## Supported Data Sources
-As of September 2022, the following sources can be connected to Worklytics via psoxy.
+As of March 2023, the following sources can be connected to Worklytics via psoxy:

 ### Google Workspace (formerly GSuite)